Izudin Bajrović

 Izudin Bajrović (born 9 February 1963) is a Bosnian theater, film and television actor.
 He has appeared in more than forty films since 1986.

 Recent activity

 In 2017, Bajrović signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

+His son, Dino Bajrović, is also an actor, and the two starred together in the movie Quo Vadis, Aida?.